 134. Transitional provisions relating to Barrow Island lease

 Notwithstanding the repeal effected by section 3, the former provisions shall, by force of this section, be deemed to subsist and enure in their application to or in relation to the Barrow Island lease and to any renewal thereof.

-3 On the date as at which this compilation was prepared, the Commercial Arbitration Act 2012 s.
-45 it.
-14 had not come into operation.
-It reads as follows:

-45. Acts amended

-(1) This section amends the Acts listed in the Table.

-(2) Amend the provisions listed in the Table as set out in the Table.

-Table